Island Creek Township, Jefferson County, Ohio: Geography

 West Virginia lies across the Ohio River to the east: Hancock County to the northeast, and Brooke County to the southeast.

 Parts of southern Island Creek Township are occupied by the city of Steubenville, the county seat of Jefferson County.
 As well, two incorporated municipalities are located in the township: part of the city of Toronto along the Ohio River in the northeast, and part of the village of Wintersville in the southwest.
+The census-designated place of Pottery Addition lies in the southeast corner.

 Name and history

 Island Creek Township was founded in 1806.
 It takes its name from the Island Creek, which runs through it.

 It is the only Island Creek Township statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.